treehouseaustin/team-guidelines/README.md

 ## Development environment

-A default local development environment can be quickly set up using our [Ansible provisioning scripts](https://github.com/treehouseaustin/environment-setup).
+A default local development environment can be quickly set up using our [provisioning scripts](https://github.com/treehouseaustin/environment-setup).
 This will install the Atom IDE and configure a basic Node environment with the `n` module available to quickly switch between Node versions on your local machine.

-Once your development environment is configured, you can customize your toolsets or IDE as you see fit so long as any final pushed code aligns with Treehouse development guidelines and any agreed-upon conventions as determined by your team.
+Once your development environment is configured, you can customize your toolsets or IDE as you see fit so long as any final pushed code aligns with TreeHouse development guidelines and any agreed-upon conventions as determined by your team.

 #### Node.js

-The LTS (`4.x`) version of node has been selected for application development unless otherwise noted in a specific project.
+The "Current" (`6.x`) version of Node is being used unless otherwise noted in a specific project.
+TreeHouse has a private NPM namespace at `@treehouse/[package]` which contains code specific to TreeHouse applications or where a public release is not appropriate due to the volatility of the development state.
+(See our [open source guidelines](./OPEN_SOURCE.md) for more details on use)

+##### NPM Token

+Once you have been added to our NPM organization you will need to login and add the authorization token to your `.bash_profile` in order to install and run any host application with a private dependency:

+1. `npm login` and enter your credentials.
+2. `cat ~/.npmrc | awk -F'authToken=' '{print $2}' | pbcopy` to copy your access token.
+3. `atom ~/.bash_profile` to edit your bash profile
+4. Add `export NPM_TOKEN="[token]"` to the top of this file.
+5. `source ~/.bash_profile` to refresh your Terminal session.

 #### Docker